iFelix18/Trakt-Userscripts/README.it.md

 This product uses the TMDb API but is not endorsed or certified by TMDb.
 This product uses the Trakt API but is not endorsed or certified by Trakt.
-This product uses the OMDb API.
+This product uses the OMDb API but is not endorsed or certified by OMDb.
+This product uses the Rotten Tomatoes API but is not endorsed or certified by Rotten Tomatoes.